openplacedatabase/utils/README.md

       "id":"<the relative name of the geojson file, sans extension (.geojson)>" }
   ],
-  "attributions":["A UTF-8 string.
+  "sources":["A UTF-8 string.
 This is reserved for source information, especially when importing."]
 }
 ````
 The schema for x.geojson is detailed [here](http://geojson.org/geojson-spec.html).
 Geometry Objects only.